October 15, 2019

 Stage Hypnosis has undoubtedly found its place in the world of entertainment.
 For the most part, this does nothing to deny or downplay the success or reputation of Clinical Hypnotherapy.

-Without a doubt, the two procedures are very different.
+The two procedures are very different.
 Stage Hypnosis is very dramatic and aims to make an impact.
 Grandiosity and exaggerated gestures are used for maximum effect, and the whole process is conducted in a powerful and imposing way.
-It is necessary for this area because the stage hypnotist should present a show to a broad audience.
+This is necessary because the stage hypnotist should present a show to a broad audience.

 Stage Hypnosis vs Hypnotherapy

 Stage hypnotists often make their participants do odd things on stage, even for impact reasons.
-It can go from barking like a dog to thinking it’s Elvis Presley.
-In contrast, Hypnotherapy uses a very different and very subtle approach to reach a state of Clinical Hypnotherapy, and Hypnotherapy is used for a very different purpose.
+For example, they can go from barking like a dog to thinking it’s Elvis Presley.
+In contrast, hypnotherapy uses a very different and very subtle approach to reaching a state of clinical hypnotherapy, and hypnotherapy is used for a very different purpose.

 It is not surprising that there is some conflict between theater Hypnotists and hypnotherapists, but it is like anything; if an expert in a field uses his talent ethically and professionally, he does not.
 There is no reason to fall asleep or get alarmed.
 I think stage Hypnosis has its place, but it has to be done responsibly.
 However, it should be noted that the popularity of stage Hypnosis is now at its lowest level.